Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 # UDP (User Datagram Protocol)
 - Connectionless 'send and forget' format.
 - Retransmission is not part of the system, and it is in the realm of the application (at the app layer) if it wants to include it.
 You and the transport layer have no idea if the information has gotten to receiver or not.
 - Fixed-bit rate is common: no flow control whatsoever.
+Example video streaming services.
+- Low overhead due to lack of connection management.
+Lesser header bandwidth.
+-